 4. Discussion

 This study assessed the occurrence and distribution of gastrointestinal parasites in bush animals sold for human consumption in Akure, Ondo State, Nigeria.
 The findings revealed a relatively high overall prevalence of 56.25%, indicating that more than half of the examined animals harboured at least one gastrointestinal parasite.
-This supports the growing body of evidence that bushmeat can serve as an important reservoir of parasitic infections with potential zoonotic implications (David et al., 2025; Inegbenosun et al., 2023).
+This supports the growing body of evidence that bushmeat can serve as an important reservoir of parasitic infections with potential zoonotic implications ( Inegbenosun et al., 2023; David et al., 2025;).

-The observed prevalence in this study is comparable to reports from other regions where gastrointestinal parasites have been documented in wildlife and bushmeat species, although variations in prevalence are commonly reported depending on ecological conditions, host species, and sampling strategies (Abeje et al., 2025; Maganga et al., 2023; Pourrut et al., 2011).
-The relatively high infection rate observed reinforces concerns regarding the safety of bushmeat handling and consumption, particularly in settings where meat inspection and hygiene practices are limited (Saylors et al., 2021; Tumelty et al., 2023)
+The observed prevalence in this study is comparable to reports from other regions where gastrointestinal parasites have been documented in wildlife and bushmeat species, although variations in prevalence are commonly reported depending on ecological conditions, host species, and sampling strategies ( Pourrut et al., 2011; Maganga et al., 2023; Abeje et al., 2025;).
+The relatively high infection rate observed reinforces concerns regarding the safety of bushmeat handling and consumption, particularly in settings where meat inspection and hygiene practices are limited ( Tumelty et al., 2023; Saylors et al., 2021).

 Variation in parasite prevalence was observed among the different host species examined.
 Porcupines and wild cats recorded 100% infection rates, while grasscutters showed comparatively lower prevalence (44.44%).
-However, these differences should be interpreted with caution due to the small and uneven sample sizes across some host species (Ganay & Grigione, 2022; Javaregowda, 2016).
+However, these differences should be interpreted with caution due to the small and uneven sample sizes across some host species ( Javaregowda, 2016; Ganay & Grigione, 2022).
 Overall, parasite occurrence was observed across all examined host groups, indicating a broad distribution of infection rather than restriction to specific species.

 With respect to parasite composition, Strongyloides spp. was the most frequently detected parasite, occurring in all examined animals.
-This high prevalence may reflect the ability of Strongyloides species to persist in both the host and the environment, facilitating widespread transmission (Abell et al., 2025; Puthiyakunnon et al., 2014).
-Other parasites identified included Ascaris, Trichuris, and Trichostrongylus species, which are commonly reported gastrointestinal nematodes in both wildlife and domestic animals (David et al., 2025; Olusi et al., 2021).
+This high prevalence may reflect the ability of Strongyloides species to persist in both the host and the environment, facilitating widespread transmission ( Puthiyakunnon et al., 2014; Abell et al., 2025).
+Other parasites identified included Ascaris, Trichuris, and Trichostrongylus species, which are commonly reported gastrointestinal nematodes in both wildlife and domestic animals ( Olusi et al., 2021; David et al., 2025).
 The detection of trematode and cestode eggs, including Fasciolopsis, Taenia, and Echinostoma species, further demonstrates the diversity of helminths present in bushmeat animals (Barnes et al., 2017; Frias et al., 2024).

 The distribution of parasites across host species suggests that multiple bush animals may act as reservoirs of infection.
 Although some variation in prevalence was observed among hosts, no single species appeared to be exclusively associated with any particular parasite group.
 This indicates that parasite transmission may be influenced by shared environmental exposures, feeding habits, and ecological interactions among wildlife species.